 Tallinn’s old town is just marvelous!
 I walked around the old city every day, shuffling down cobblestone paths on Tallinn’s narrow streets, staring at medieval cathedrals and sunny squares.
 Visiting here is really like stepping back a few centuries — and they have done a good job of preserving their history and medieval structures.

-But what was the heaven for me is the colors of the city.
+But what was heaven for me is the colors of the city.
 The entire calm pastels walls, pretty doors, colorful and charming.

 N. even bought us umbrellas that are matching with the city colors, and we were once again super happy. 🙂